pallavipai1/Regression/README.md

 	Performed gradient boost regression on the data and noted the relation between spi and ranks.

-	Using multiple linear regression, derived a relation between xsg, nsxg and adjusted scored and derived the equation for predicting scores.
+	Using multiple linear regression, derived a relation between xg, nsxg and adjusted scored and derived the equation for predicting scores.

 4. Data Plotting